 - Director Aylwin B. Lewis, with 86,140 shares (2019)

 - Robert W. Matschullat, who holds 71,360 shares (2019)

 Other primary shareholders include Vanguard Group Inc., BlackRock Inc., and State Street Corp.

 As of February 2020, the new CEO of the Walt Disney Company is Bob Chapek.
 CEO Bob Iger served as Executive Chairman until December 31st, 2021.

 Disney has been a major influence on the cultural landscape for as long as I can remember.

 And the acquisitions of key assets such as Pixar, Marvel, Lucasfilm, and 21st Century Fox in recent years have only cemented their position.

-What does this mean for the cultural output in terms of live-action movies, animated movies, and television in the future?
+What does this mean for the future cultural output of live-action movies, animated movies, and television?
 And what does it mean for all the brands and franchises we’ve come to love?

 Will everything be packaged and sold as disneyfied, family-friendly, and watered-down versions of the gritty comic-book originals?
 Or is there still room to explore the darker sides of these beloved universes under the new umbrella?

 I guess only time will tell.
 What do you think?